 This will also be before you make your final payment.
 Normally, a Quality Inspection is a very expensive affair.
 Thus, you may not have the funds to perform one.
 However, it is still a good idea to indicate that you intend to perform it.
 This is in the effort to make the supplier believe you and honour your product quality specifications.
 As such, when importing from China, make sure you demonstrate that it would be too risky for the supplier to cheat you.

 How to control the quality of the products which you import from China

 The most effective way to ensure that the products which you get from China are of high quality is to sign an agreement with your supplier.
 This can be an official document which you and the supplier of your products can commit to prior to any business transactions occurring.
 In the agreement, you can communicate some crucial factors about your business transaction before it is conducted.

 Contents of your business agreement

 Products importing from China can help you to save money and boost your profit margins.
 However, it is a risky endeavor.
-Only by applying these quality control inspection agency will you get the product you specified on time.
+Only by applying these China Inspection Service Agency will you get the product you specified on time.
 They are reliable guidelines on doing business with Chinese suppliers today.